pa4080/cron-gui-launcher/README.md

 - `$1` - list of commands to be executed.
 - `$2` - short description of the job that will be appended to the log file name.

-  Note about the logging: The sctipt will create a log file, located in `/tmp`, which name shall be `$USER-cron-gui-launcher-$DESCRIPTION.log`.
-Where as `$DESCRIPTION` will be asignet the value of the input variable `$2`, thus if you wish you can make some job's log file unique.
-Otherwise the name of the log file will be: `$USER-cron-gui-launcher.log`.
+  Note about the logging: The script will create a log file located in `/tmp`, which name shall be `$USER-git-cron-launcher-$DESCRIPTION.log`.
+Where as `$DESCRIPTION` will be assigned the value of the input variable `$2`, thus if you wish you can make some job's log file unique.

 - `$3` - timeout in minutes, when the user is not logged in.